9 Data Wrangling

 )

-Now, if we try to calculate the mean sales and profits, we get missing values for any summary value that used one of the North 2020 sales values or the South 2020 expenses.
+Now, if we try to calculate the mean value for each country, we get missing values for any summary value that contains an NA.

 summarise(